Airport Runway Extension | Geotechnical Design and Construction Oversight

-Another geotechnical consultant provided an initial recommended approach for expansion of the Town of Marshfield’s airport runway and taxiway, but the predicted costs caused team members concern for a number of reasons.
-Gale Engineering (Gale), the lead civil engineer on the project, reached out to GeoInsight and after review of historical geotechnical data and project specifications, we quickly identified several other alternatives.
+Another geotechnical consultant provided an initial recommended approach for expansion of the Town of Marshfield’s airport runway and taxiway, but the predicted costs caused client team members concern for a number of reasons.
+Gale Engineering (Gale), the lead civil engineer on the project, reached out to GeoInsight for third-party review of the project.
+After our review of historical geotechnical data and project specifications, we quickly identified several other alternatives.
 We provided Gale with a Feasibility Study to demonstrate significant cost savings were possible with other options that were less familiar to the client team but proven.

-CONSTRUCTION RISK REDUCED.
-The originally proposed construction approach for the runway and taxiway expansion was subject to significant risk of cost and schedule overruns due to the massive earthworks and dewatering operations planned.
-There were also questions about the implementability of the approach.
+CONSTRUCTION RISK REDUCED – The originally proposed construction approach for the runway and taxiway expansion was subject to significant risk of cost and schedule overruns due to the massive earthworks and dewatering operations planned.
+There were also questions about the ability to implement the approach.
 GeoInsight’s recommendation eliminated most of the potential unknowns from the equation and confidently allowed the expectation of a reduced schedule.

 Scope of Services